By Anne Thompson | Thompson on Hollywood May 31, 2015 at 3:12PM

 It was an interesting decision to go as graphic as we did in the first episode.
 Steven wanted to do that.
 We had a long conversation about it.
 Well, he just wanted to say, “This is what this show is.
 We’re going to show this in an authentic way, but now it’s behind you.
 You’re going to see this in the first ten minutes, and hopefully you’ll be desensitized.”

 So you represent [Cary] Fukunaga as well.
-He's like Lena Dunham, who is a promising, exciting indie filmmaker (“Jane Eyre,” “Sin Nombre”) who moves to television.
+He's like Lena Dunham, in a way, as a promising, exciting indie filmmaker (“Jane Eyre,” “Sin Nombre”) who moves to television.

 I do.
 “The Knick” was on the heels of “True Detective,” which we also made.
 So we had this like limited series — which neither “True Detective” nor “The Knick” is — there hasn’t, as far as I know, been a singular-directed… I mean, even “Band of Brothers” had multiple directors.